lupohan44/GamesHub/plugins/gameshub.official.scraper.keylol/README.md

 ![cookies.png](../../static_files/cookies.png)

 ## Changelog
+v1.0.3
+- Redeem using appid should add 'a/' prefix, using subid should add 's/' prefix

 v1.0.2
 - Scraper will now return free sub_id in information and in extra_information, return app_id in url